volatiletech/sqlboiler/README.md

 ## Features & Examples

-All examples in this section will be demonstrated using the following schema, structs and variables:
+Most examples in this section will be demonstrated using the following schema, structs and variables:

 ```sql
 CREATE TABLE pilots (